21.4.07

 Select the statement which appeals most to you.
 If none of them appeal then move onto the next question.

-“Everyone has to be equal in both cultural status and economic standing if they are to have a decent life.
-A society lacking such equality will be fractured into disparate and rival classes.”
+"Everyone has to be equal in economic standing if they are to have a decent life.
+A society lacking such equality will be fractured into disparate and rival classes."

 Alters Equality Score by +14%

-“Equality needs to be promoted among all members of society.
+"Equality needs to be promoted among all members of society.
 Everyone has to be equal in legal and political rights.
-Also differences in economic standing must be minimised as much as is practical.”
+Differences in economic standing should be minimized as much as is practical."

 Alters Equality Score by +7%